sheila-24/micro-pod/README.md

 #### Purpose of the Project

-Ease of the user to episodes, events or merchandise on the site.
+-Ease of the user to episodes, events or merchandise on the site.
-Helps in tracking the progress of the podcast in terms of numbers through feedback from users.
+-Helps in tracking the progress of the podcast in terms of numbers through feedback from users.
-To form a community of like-minded people who will help in achieving the goals.
+-To form a community of like-minded people who will help in achieving the goals.
-The website will help in selling and advertising of merchandise to our listeners
+-The website will help in selling and advertising of merchandise to our listeners

 #### Technical Requirements

-Programming languages used;html,Css,JavaScript.
+-Programming languages used;html,Css,JavaScript.
-Coding Environment; Visual Studio Code.
+-Coding Environment; Visual Studio Code.
-Hosting Platform; Github.
+-Hosting Platform; Github.